bryan-gilbert/bryangilbertsoftware/about.md

 Bryan is entrepreneurial and brings a breath of fresh air to the team.
 He is easy to get along with and very helpful.
 He is a collaborative team player with advanced agile software development skills.
 He enjoys listening to stakeholders and then finding creative solutions to complex business problems.
 He is open minded and resourceful, self-motivated and dedicated to building a quality product.
 Key value words that fit Bryan include; open, helpful, sharing, respectful, accountable, and results oriented.
 He works well under pressure, effectively meets deadlines and enjoys working within in a consensus-based environment.

-Bryan has been in the software field for 20yrs.
-He has close to 10 years of experience working with modern languages, frameworks and tools including: JavaScript, CSS, SASS, MySQL, MongDb, NodeJs, Express, Angular, Vue.js, and many more older technologies.
+Bryan has been in the software field for 20+ yrs and for 10 years has been working with modern languages, frameworks and tools including: Vue, NodeJs, JavaScript, Python, CSS, SASS, MySQL, MongDb, Express, FastAPI, Angular, React, and more.

 “Bryan is a solution provider over software developer.
 He clarifies the business need, always keeps efficiency/usability/scalability at the forefront of his work, and he has a deep understanding of the software development process.” - A Canty